DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

-# NEWS
-1. (2025-05-27) I have uploaded pretrained weights for static guidance.
-Please refer to the line 4 of the Table IV in the appendix for reproduction.

 # Deploying Ten Thousand Robots: Scalable Imitaion Learning for Lifelong Multi-Agent Path Finding

+## NEWS
+1. (2025-05-27) I have uploaded pretrained weights for static guidance on the benchmark of this paper.
+Please refer to the line 4 of the Table IV in the appendix for reproduction. (using `eval.sh`.)
+2. (2025-05-27) I have uploaded pretrained weights for Backward Dijkstra heuristics on the learn-to-follow benchmark.
+Please refer to the Figure 9 in the appendix for reproduction. (using `eval_ltf.sh`.)

+## Introduction
 This repo maintains the code for the paper.
 There are some other amazing repos involved and maintained in the `lmapf_lib` folder.
 1. [Guided-PIBT](https://github.com/nobodyczcz/Guided-PIBT)
 2. [learn-to-follow](https://github.com/AIRI-Institute/learn-to-follow)